 - ATYP identifies and serves middle and high school high-ability students who need the challenge, are motivated to learn, and are capable of completing above-grade-level curriculum with fast-paced instruction.

 - ATYP uses advanced high school and university level curriculum which culminates in Advanced Placement (AP) content and leads to student success in advanced classes.

-- Currently, ATYP has math and language arts programs that focus on advancement and acceleration in Kalamazoo and Battle Creek.
+- Currently, ATYP has math and language arts programs that focus on advancement and acceleration in Kalamazoo and Battle Creek (depending on enrollment).

 - Students begin the program in 7th or 8th grade and continue for two to four years.

 - ATYP follows the local public school calendar.

 - Parents are responsible for the transportation of their students to and from ATYP; some districts provide a bus.